Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 Mohammad \& Lorenzo~\cite{baig2017multiple} developed a multiple hypothesis colorization architecture, producing multiple color values for each pixel of the grayscale image.
 The low-cost colorization is achieved by storing the best pixel-level hypothesis.
-The shared features are computed by a common trunk consisting of convolutional layers.
-The trunk is then split into multiple branches where each branch predicts color for each pixel.
-The layers in the main trunk and its subsequent branches are all fully convolutional.
+A common trunk consisting of convolutional layers computes the shared features.
+The trunk is then split into multiple branches, where each branch predicts color for each pixel.
+The main trunk's layers and subsequent branches are fully convolutional.

 The authors developed two architectures, one for CIFAR100 and the other for ImageNet~\cite{deng2009imagenet}.
 The architecture for the CIFAR100 dataset is composed of 31 blocks preceded by a stand-alone convolutional layer.
 The number of channels in different layers across multiple blocks varies from 64 to 256.
-In contrast, the architecture for the ImageNet~\cite{deng2009imagenet} is composed of 21 blocks in total.
+In contrast, the architecture for ImageNet~\cite{deng2009imagenet} is composed of 21 blocks.
 The number of channels across different layers inside blocks varies from 32 to 1024.
-Although the two models have a different number of blocks, the block structure is the same.
-Residual connections are also used in both networks.
-Moreover, batch normalization is performed in all blocks, and ReLU is applied to all layers, except the last of each block.
+Although the two models have a different number of blocks, the block structure remains the same.
+Both networks also utilize residual connections.
+Moreover, batch normalization is performed in all blocks, and ReLU is applied to all layers except the last of each block.

-Softmax is employed as a loss function.
-The CIFAR100 model is trained for 40k iterations with a learning rate of 0.001, which is dropped after 10k and 20k iterations by a factor of 10.
-Similarly, the ImageNet~\cite{deng2009imagenet} model is trained for 120k iterations with an initial learning rate of 0.0005 that is dropped after 40k and 80k iterations by a factor of 5.
+Softmax was employed as a loss function.
+The CIFAR100 model was trained for 40k iterations with a learning rate of 0.001, dropping it after 10k and 20k iterations by a factor of 10.
+Similarly, the ImageNet~\cite{deng2009imagenet} model was trained for 120k iterations with an initial learning rate of 0.0005 that is dropped after 40k and 80k iterations by a factor of 5.